rabrahm/zaspe/README.md

     spec:        file containing the obsreved spectrum.

-    RV0:         approximate radial velocity of the observed spectrum w/r to the synthetic grid.

-    vsini:       initial guess of vsin(i).

     RESI:        Instrumental Resolution of the spectrograph.

     ncores:      number of cores required for the paralelization of the algorithm.